smtgpm/UsefulApps/README.md

 # Useful Android Apps

 This is an actively maintained list of useful Android apps.
-Some really good apps are not available on the Play Store, that's why this list was created
+This list was created because a lot of useful apps are not available on the Google Play Store.

 ## Platforms
 | Platform | List |